top of page

 Rumfield will almost certainly go un-drafted, so if you feel extremely confident in him, take a guy like Aranda late and keep Rumfield around as utility, or just keep an eye on him and be ready to add off waivers.
 In my opinion, there's way too much talent at 1B to go in early on an elite 1B, and Rumfield might wind up becoming a solid utility player in deeper leagues.

 It's looking like Matt McLain is back to full strength after a 2024 shoulder injury and subsequent surgery sapped him of his power in 2025.
 And guess what?
-A lot of people won't know the power is back, so snag him at a solid ADP and enjoy the benefits.
-It's hard to imagine Mclain isn't closer to his stellar 2023 rookie self than the post-injury 2025 guy, so I'm going to project 20/25 with a .340 OBP and .780 OPS.
-His Spring EV's have been fantastic and amongst the highest on the Reds, with a max exit velocity of 113 mph.
+A lot of people won't know the power is back, so snag him at a solid ADP and reap the rewards.
+It's hard to imagine McLain isn't closer to his stellar 2023 rookie-self than the post-injury 2025 weakling, so I'm going to project 20/25 with a .340 OBP and .780+ OPS.
+His Spring EV's have been fantastic and among the highest on the Reds, with a max exit velocity of 113 mph.

 It seems like the Langford hype has died down after two consecutive sub .800 OPS seasons, but trust me, 2026 is going to be the year it all comes together.
 He's just now entering his mid 20's and has flashed all of the tools to become a 30/30, .850+ OPS player.
 This should be Langford's lowest ADP season since his debut, and most likely to be his most productive season on the field.
 He's currently going as the #13 OF by ADP, I personally have him at #8.
 Try to capitalize on that.
 I get that this isn't really a "sleeper" by any stretch of the imagination, but we're also looking for good value here.
 If you can snag Langford as the 13th OF off the board and get top 8 value, or even top 10 really, then I consider than an enormous success.
 His Spring training inspires confidence with a .483 BA and 4 dingers.